 RESG18 – Ability to carry out research, development and innovation tasks in the field of Nautical and Maritime Transport

-STCWCom1 – Control the seat, stability and efforts
+STCWCom1 – Check seat, stability and stresses

 STCWCom2 – Monitor and control compliance with legislative requirements and measures to ensure the safety of human life at sea and the protection of the marine environment

-STCWCom3 – Maintain the safety and security of the vessel, crew and passengers, as well as the proper functioning of rescue, fire-fighting and other safety systems
+STCWCom3 – Maintain the safety and security of the vessel, crew and passengers, as well as the proper functioning of the rescue, fire-fighting and other safety systems

-STCWCom5 – Using leadership and management qualities
+STCWCom5 – Using Leadership and Management Qualities

 STCWEsp2 – Determine by any means the location and accuracy of the resulting point

-STCWEsp3 – Determine and compensate compass errors
+STCWEsp3 – Determining and compensating for compass errors

 STCWEsp4 – Coordinate search and rescue operations